 The actual meaning of the function codes and addresses vary with the type of CAMAC module with which you are communicating.
 Most CAMAC vendors provide documentation with their CAMAC modules and list a table of the function codes and their meaning.
 Function codes in these documents are usually designated as F(n), where n is the function number.

-Data received via read operations, up to the point of a Q=0 transaction, can be viewed using the SHOW DATA command.
+Data received via read operations can be viewed using the SHOW DATA command.